 Hunt for Mushrooms

-Fall in Southwest Washington is the perfect time to take a guided mushroom hunt.
-While independent mushroom collection is prohibited within the Mount St. Helens National Volcanic Monument, you can still learn mushroom identification and enjoy guided foraging with the Mount St. Helens Institute.
+Fall in Southwest Washington is the perfect time to try your hand at guided mushroom foraging.
+While independent mushroom collection is prohibited within the Mount St. Helens National Volcanic Monument, you can learn mushroom identification and enjoy guided foraging with the Mount St. Helens Institute.
 The institute offers several short mushroom foraging hikes each fall for visitors.